dallascard/us-immigration-speeches/README.md

 We then combined these into batches, and collected annotations:

-- `speech_selection/make_batches_early.py` etc: combine segments into batches for annotation
+- `python -m speech_selection.make_batches_early` etc: combine segments into batches for annotation
-- `speech_selection/make_batches_mid.py` etc: combine segments into batches for annotation
+- `python -m speech_selection.make_batches_mid` etc: combine segments into batches for annotation
-- `speech_selection/make_batches_modern.py` etc: combine segments into batches for annotation
+- `python -m speech_selection.make_batches_modern` etc: combine segments into batches for annotation

 ### Annotations